3LISP FUNDAMENTALS

 Early Returns

 There are times when it's necessary to do an early return.
-We saw an example
+We saw an example with all-even-p:

-(defun check-all-even (nums)
+(defun all-even-p (nums)

 (dolist (i nums t)